WELL WATER TESTING

 Payment can be submitted by check or cash to the UCCD office in Lyman or the UW office in Evanston.
-Payment must be received by June 7th.
-We cannot accept credit cards or other forms of online payment at this time.
+Payment must be received by June 1st.
+We cannot accept credit cards or any forms of online payment at this time.

 Results of your well water test will be mailed or emailed directly to you from the lab.
 UCCD will not have access to your test results.

 If you have questions about your results, please contact the analytical lab directly.

 Knowing the quality of your private well water is of utmost importance to your family's health.

 Private well water should be tested at least once a year, or anytime there is a change in taste, odor, or color.